- Search The Registry

 Walker then accepted a one-year appointment as a football and basketball coach at North Carolina Central College in Durham in 1945.
 After gaining valuable professional experience, Walker returned to graduate school at New York University, receiving his Ph.D. in 1957.
 At North Carolina Central, Walker had started a track and field program as an off-season training program for his football and basketball players.
 This event led to a successful career as a legendary track coach.
 He coached 11 Olympic medalists and sent track and field athletes to every Olympic Games from 1956 to 1980.
 In addition to coaching NCCU, he coached track teams from other countries.
 Israel and Ethiopia in 1960, Trinidad and Tobago in 1964, Jamaica in 1968, and Kenya in 1972.
 The last team he led to the Olympic Games was for the United States in 1976.
 The team included Caitlyn Jenner (then Bruce) and Edwin Moses.

 He served as the honorary chair of the Board of Directors of the Africa News Service, based in Durham North Carolina.
-In the 1996 Olympics, Walker lead a 10,000-member group of the most talented athletes in the world.
+In the 1996 Olympics, Walker leads a 10,000-member group of the most talented athletes in the world.
 His goal was to make sure that American citizens have a feeling of ownership in the program, saying, “We ought to keep them informed.
 We ought to let them know what the Olympic movement is all about and what’s happening to the dollars that they give.”
 He had a daughter, Dr. Carolyn Walker Hopp, and a son, LeRoy T. Walker Jr. His home was in Durham, NC.
 Katherine, his wife, died in 1978.

-Walker was a member of Omega Psi Phi fraternity.
+Walker was a member of the Omega Psi Phi fraternity.
 In 1991 Walker was awarded the Eagle Award from the United States Sports Academy.
 The Eagle Award is the Academy's highest international honor and was awarded to Walker for his significant contributions to international sport.
 Leroy Walker died on April 23, 2012.